FREQUENTLY ASKED QUESTIONS

 How do you plan a story?

-Where do you get your ideas for your stories?
+Where do you get ideas for stories?

 What do you like about being an author?